kaiuu75/youtube-chord-midi-extractor/README.md

 - Chord detection accuracy is approximately 67.33% (as reported by autochord)
 - Processing may take a few minutes depending on song length (especially on first run when the model is downloaded)
 - Temporary audio files are automatically cleaned up after processing
-- macOS is supported (Windows is not supported by autochord, but the tool may work with some tweaks)
 - The model recognizes major and minor triads only (no extended chords like 7ths, sus, dim, aug, etc.)